 Looking for an on-the-go game that can be played anywhere, anytime?
 Put down the hangman and tic-tac-toe.
 Here's a new one for the family!
 A great travel game, waiting game, or anytime-you-feel-like-it game.
-This is a great game to whip out on your next summer trip to keep the kids occupied and their minds active!
+This is the perfect game to whip out on your next summer trip to keep the kids' hands occupied and their minds active!

 What You Need: